raward4/Stomp-an-Ant/README.md

 Credits:
 GA SEI - baseline pseudocode and formatting
-MDN - usage of functions such as...
+MDN - constructing functions properly
-Youtube - CSS formatting assistance...
+Youtube - CSS formatting assistance

 Improvements:
 -upload any image for user to 'whack'.
 -sounds, animations

 User Experience:
 The idea is to create a fun game where you "stomp ants" using quick response time and mouse manipulation.
 Your score reflects your ability level!
 The hope is to allow users to upload any image they wish onto this page and the game allows the user to "whack!" any image they wish.
-The app is targeted towards users using phones or computers during their workday and allows individuals to take quick breaks whacking their...let's say ...'boss' in the face!
-It is stress relieving and fun!
+The game is targeted towards users with phones or laptops who are looking to healthily relieve stress during their regular day with a fun game.